-An emission is computed for a specific pollutant, an emission source, a spatial and temporal resolution.
-An emission inventory is a database combining emissions with a specific geographical area and time period (usually yearly-based):
+An emission is computed for a specific pollutant, emission source and spatial/temporal resolution.
+An emission inventory is a database combining emissions with a specific geographical area and time period (usually yearly-based).
+More specifically it contains:

 - the activity of the emission sources.
-For instance: the volume and the type of fuel burned, the number of kilometers travelled by the vehicles, etc. The activity data could be derived from (economic) statistics, including energy statistics and balances, economic production rates, population data, etc. ; - the amount of pollutant emitted by these sources per unit of activity, i.e. the emission factors.
+For instance: the volume and the type of fuel burned, the number of kilometres travelled by the vehicles, etc. The activity data could be derived from (economic) statistics, including energy statistics and balances, economic production rates, population data, etc.; - the amount of pollutant emitted by these sources per unit of activity, i.e. the emission factors.

 The emission inventory may have different level of details depending on the availability of the data and their uncertainties.
 Data could be given per each activity sector, technology and fuel.
-For application of IAMs, information on costs and rates of application of technologies has to be integrated (normally with the assumption that costs remain linear with respect to rates of application).
+For application of IAMs, information on costs and rates of application of technologies have to be added (normally with the assumption that costs remain linear with respect to rates of application).